a25/ml-cracker/index.md

 (1) https://www.youtube.com/watch?v=iQoXFmbXRJA

-### Support or Contact
+### Contact me

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.
+This is my first blog, if you have any query or suggestions let me know.
+Check out my linkdin profile [profile](https://www.linkedin.com/in/ashish-j-a65296141).